-If the MTA supports life-line services (such as 911 emergency service), service disruption MUST NOT exceed 20 seconds excluding reboot time when downloading new software to the MTA.
+If the MTA supports life-line services (such as 911 emergency services), service disruption MUST NOT exceed 20 seconds when downloading new software to the MTA.
+This time is only for the software download.
+The reboot is not included in this time period of 20 seconds.